 The closest garage is Traditions, behind Montgomery Hall, but you need to arrive by 7:15 to get a space.
 The next closest is the Call Street Garage near the Fine Arts Building (arrive before 8:30) and the St. Augustine Garage.
 Most parking garages allow overnight parking on the top floor; be aware that this limits your ability to get a space there even early in the morning.
 Check the signs before you leave a car overnight, and be sure it is allowed in the space where you park.

 Civic Center Parking: (Parking Services announcement, September 2016) All University students, faculty and staff with a valid permit can park in any available space in the Tucker (Civic) Center main parking lot Monday through Friday from 7:30AM to 6:00PM.
 To access this parking lot of over 600 spaces, use the Pensacola Street entrance, located across from the Law School parking lot.
 Be prepared to present your FSUCard to the attendant, if requested.
 NOTE: Parking will NOT be available overnight, on weekends, or during Tucker Center hosted events.
-Check our website or the FSU Tranz app for closure information.
+Check the Civic Center website or the FSU Tranz app for closure information – or just sign up for Transportation Announcements to receive email notifications of lot closures.